IntentArchitect/Docs/articles/templates/how-to-effectively-generate-lots-of-static-files/how-to-effectively-generate-lots-of-static-files.md

 * Create the Registration class
 * Update `.imodspec` file

+> [!TIP]
+> When using Intent Architect, please ensure that all your modules are kept up to date for the best possible experience.
+Click on the Updates tab to see which modules can be updated.

 ## Setting up the content folder

 In your Module project where your Visual Studio project is located for your Module, create a folder called `content`.
 This should be located in the same folder as your project's `.imod` file.